-Determining the need for liquor liability insurance NY can be complicated, even among insurance professionals.
+Determining the need for liquor liability insurance can be complicated, even among insurance professionals.
 Serving alcohol at a special event or owning a business that serves alcohol always involves a degree of risk.
 Liquor liability laws vary greatly by state, and insurance policy coverage options are often confusing.

 Liquor liability insurance protects your company against loss or damages claimed as the result of a patron of your business becoming intoxicated and injuring themselves or others.
 If your business manufactures, sells, serves, or facilitates the use or purchase of alcohol, then you need liquor liability insurance coverage.
 Alcohol sales are excluded from the standard General Liability policy.

 There are numerous scenarios in which Liquor Liability will cover.
 If an intoxicated person leaves a bar, restaurant, or any other location that sells alcohol and causes an accident, the person who caused the accident and the alcohol vendor can be sued.
 Another scenario is if an intoxicated person incites a fight and causes injuries, Liquor Liability will step in.
 Liquor liability could help pay out awarded damages and court costs in the event of a legal proceeding.

 Here are some ways the law affects liability for companies that facilitate the use of alcohol: